25. West Gumjuwac

 How to get there

-Turn east into a trailhead parking spur off of Highway 35, approximately 27 ½ miles south of Hood River, just south of Robinhood Campground (10 ½ miles north of Highway 26/Highway 35 junction.)
+Turn west into a large parking area off of Highway 35 just south of Robinhood Campground (approximately 27 ½ miles south of Hood River and 10 ½ miles north of Highway 26/Highway 35 junction.)
+The trailhead is north of the bridge over the river on the east side of the highway.

 Previous